- Where to go

 - Malmö

-- Top 3 Malmö restaurants
+- Top 5 Malmö restaurants

-Top 3 Malmö restaurants
+Top 5 Malmö restaurants

 Vollmers

-Vollmers was founded by the Vollmer brothers in 2011 and earned its first Michelin star four years later.
-Guide Michelin describes the food at Vollmers as ‘expertly crafted’ and ‘original’.
+Vollmers was founded by the Vollmer brothers in 2011.
+Guide Michelin describes the food at Vollmers as ‘expertly crafted’ and ‘original’ and has rewarded the restaurant with two stars.
 All ingredients are locally sourced and the menu is inspired by the Swedish cuisine.
 The chefs’ dedication is not only represented in the unique flavours, but also visible in the presentation of the food.
 Don’t be surprised if you ask yourself if you’ve been served dinner or an art installation, while having dinner at Vollmers.
+The restaurant is located in a traditional 19th century townhouse in Malmö and the staff is professional yet personal; creating an excellent setting for a memorable dining experience.

 Jalla Jalla

-The food culture in Sweden is diverse, and Malmö in particular is known for its international food scene.
-Many Malmö restaurants serve food with influences from other parts of the world.
-Jalla Jalla is one of them, serving delicious falafel topped with fresh veggies and tasty sauces.
-Lately they have developed their menu further to accommodate the growing number of vegan guests, and as a result, they now serve vegan kebab too!
+Did you know that Malmö is known as the ’falafel capital’ of Sweden?
+Jalla Jalla is one the most popular falafel joints in town, serving delicious falafel topped with fresh veggies and tasty sauces.
+In recent years they've developed their menu further to accommodate the growing number of vegan guests, and now they now serve vegan kebab too.

 However, there’s more to Jalla Jalla than delicious falafel and vegan kebab – unexpectedly this restaurant is also known for being a nightclub.
 Well, sort of.
 In the early hours of Saturdays and Sundays, Jalla Jalla turns up the music and invites their guests to dance with the staff while waiting for their food orders.
 This Malmö restaurant has certainly added something different to Swedish food culture.